 The FortiGate product family spans the full range of network environments, from SOHO to service provider, offering cost effective systems for any size of application.
-FortiGate appliances detect and eliminate the most damaging, content-based threats from email and Web traffic such as viruses, worms, intrusions, inappropriate Web content and more in real time - without degrading network performance.
+FortiGate appliances, both physical and virtual, detect and eliminate the most damaging, content based threats from email and Web traffic such as viruses, worms, intrusions, inappropriate Web content and more in real time - without degrading network performance.
 In addition to providing application level firewall protection, FortiGate appliances deliver a full range of network-level services - VPN, intrusion prevention, web filtering, antivirus, antispam and traffic shaping - in dedicated, easily managed platforms.

-All FortiGate appliances employ Fortinet's unique FortiASICTM content processing chip and the powerful, secure, FortiOSTM firmware achieve breakthrough price/performance.
-The unique, ASIC-based architecture analyzes content and behavior in real time, enabling key applications to be deployed right at the network edge where they are most effective at protecting enterprise networks.
-They can be easily configured to provide antivirus protection, antispam protection and content filtering in conjunction with existing firewall, VPN, and related devices, or as complete network protection systems.
-The modules support High Availability (HA) in both Active-Active (AA) and Active-Passive (AP) configurations.
+FortiGate appliances can be easily configured to provide antivirus protection, antispam protection and content filtering in conjunction with existing firewall, VPN, and related devices, or as complete network protection systems.
+The appliances support High Availability (HA) in both Active-Active (AA) and Active-Passive (AP) configurations.